epigno/epigno-tech-blog/content/articles/en/coding-hygiene.md

 When everything is checked, use the "Needs review" label and appoint an available reviewer.
-The reviewer shall review within a day, so that the submitted does not lose momentum.
+The reviewer shall review within a day, so that the submitter does not lose momentum.

 The review shall point issues that should be dealt with, then remove the "Needs